-Colin Firth may feel bad about taking gay roles away from gay actors, but Modern Family star Eric Stonestreet doesn’t share that guilt.
-On ABC’s Golden Globe-nominated mockumentary comedy series, which has been picked up for a second season, Stonestreet proudly plays Cameron, the more flamboyant half of a gay couple raising an adopted baby, opposite out actor Jesse Tyler Ferguson as Mitchell.
-Also known as Dr. Benson in the 2003 indie Girls Will Be Girls, the 38-year-old Kansas native spoke to Advocate.com about how he’s personally pushing the gay movement forward — with or without prime-time PDA.
+Colin Firth may feel bad about taking gay roles away from gay actors, but Modern Family star Eric Stonestreet doesn't share that guilt.
+On ABC's hit comedy series, which has been picked up for a second season, Stonestreet proudly plays Cameron, the more flamboyant half of a gay couple raising an adopted baby, opposite out actor Jesse Tyler Ferguson as Mitchell.
+Also known as Dr. Benson in the 2003 indie Girls Will Be Girls, the 38-year-old Kansas native explains how he's personally pushing the gay movement forward -- with or without prime-time PDA.

 Advocate.com: First of all, thanks for introducing the term "moon landing" to popular culture.
 What was it like to touch bare butt cheeks with Ed O'Neill?

 Eric Stonestreet: [Laughs] I tweeted the day that episode aired that if you set goals, work hard, and always believe in yourself, you too can touch butts with a TV icon someday.
 It was blurred out on TV, but we really did touch butts.
 He was like, "You fine with this?"
 I was like, "I'm fine with it.
 Are you fine with it?"
 And he was like, "Yeah, let's do this!"
 So we touched butts, and it was great.

 Twitter obviously makes you easily accessible to fans.
 What kind of feedback have you gotten from gay viewers about Modern Family?